matthewjberger/nightshade-viewer/README.md

 #  Nightshade 🥀

-`Nightshade` is a portable graphics engine written in rust, capable of rendering complex interactive visualizations of arbitrary data streams
+`Nightshade` is a portable graphics engine written in rust, capable of rendering complex interactive visualizations of arbitrary data streams.

 ## Quickstart